Ethical Principles and Publication Policy

 Publication Fee Policy (Free of Charge)

-PedPer does not require any subscription or publication fee or any other type of payment for accessing and/or using electronic information sources.
+PedPer does not require any subscription, publication fee or any other type of payment for accessing and/or using electronic information sources.

 Language Policy

-PedPer accepts manuscripts only in English.
+PedPer accepts articles written both in English and English-Turkish.
 Authors could use either British (-ise) or American spelling for their manuscript; however, one style should be used consistently throughout the manuscript.
-The manuscripts submitted to the journal should have a plain and clear language quality and should be consistent with the scientific literature and English language rules.
+The manuscripts submitted to the journal should have a plain and clear language quality and be consistent with the scientific literature and English language rules.
 Manuscripts should be written fluently and free of foreign words.

 Complaints & Appeals Policy